 Food in Portugal is varied and served in generous portions.
-Some restaurants serve half portions or ‘meia dose’.
-All tastes and pockets are catered for, from small back-street tascas (cafés) to luxury restaurants.
-There are restaurants in shopping centres, with buffet style meals.
-These are in Cascaishopping, Cascais Villa, Oeiras Parque.
+All tastes and pockets are catered for, from small back-street ‘tascas‘ (cafés) to luxury restaurants.
+There are also restaurants in shopping centres, with buffet style meals.
+These are in Cascaishopping, Oeiras Parque.
 In Lisbon the Colombo, Vasco da Gama and Amoreiras shopping centres.

 Here is a brief guide to some Portuguese dishes.
-Many restaurants serve a set price lunch with starter, main course, dessert, coffee and house wine which is of good quality.
+Many restaurants serve a set price lunch with starter, main course, dessert, coffee and includes good quality house wine.
 Some fish and shellfish dishes are expensive.
 When menus mention PV (preço variado) it means varied price and it is charged by the weight.

 - Ameijoas a bulhão pato – clams cooked in a tomato sauce.

 - Arroz de pato – rice and duck baked

 - Arroz de marisco – shellfish rice cooked in a sauce